We are excited to announce our application period for the 2019-2020 school year!

 What do I need to apply?

 Once a student has been accepted to Crosstown High, the student's guardian will be asked to complete their registration online, which will include proof of residence, transcripts, etc. Families should watch for an email with complete details mid-spring.
+Failure to complete this registration process by stated deadlines will result in the offer of admission being revoked.

 We are unable to notify each family on the waitlist every time they move up on the list.
 You can easily check your waitlist status by logging in to SchoolMint at https://crosstownhigh.schoolmint.net.